vishal15507/PokemonGame/README.md

 # PokemonGame
-pokemon fighting game with a number of pokemon and different attacks that they have.
+- pokemon fighting game with a number of pokemon and different attacks that they have.
+- run the newchar.py file